mkramlich/latlearn/README.txt

 It is not intended to meet everyone's needs.
 It scratched an itch, in-house.
 And it has the benefit of being well-understood by its creator, with no surprises.
 And it is easy to enhance or augment where desired.

 More to come!
-There is more LL-related code to extract from Slartboz (and clean up, of course), And there's an in-house list of ideas for further enhancement.
+There is more LL-related code to extract from Slartboz (and clean up, of course.)
+And there's an in-house list of ideas for further enhancement.

 For more info on Slartboz (a new sci-fi, post-apoc, real-time Rogue-like, in Golang):
     https://github.com/mkramlich/slartboz-pub